fosslight/hub-guide-en/learn/2_fosslight_report.md

     </tr>
     <tr>
       <td style="padding: 12px;">License Text</td>
-      <td style="padding: 12px;">• If the OSS license is not registered in FOSSLight Hub, fill in a link to the original license text or the license text itself.</td>
+      <td style="padding: 12px;">• If the License is not registered in FOSSLight Hub, fill in a link to the original License text or the License text itself.</td>
     </tr>
     <tr>
       <td style="padding: 12px;">Exclude</td>